DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 .embedded-demo({ "path": "chart-basic/chart-connect-props", "showThemeSelector": true })

-In the sample above the legend title of the [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) depends of the series selection state.
-The selection state changes will change the legend title styles because of the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function's `update` method.
+In the sample above the legend labels of the [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) depend of the series selection state.
+The selection state changes will change the legend labels styles because of the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function's `update` method.